-These great little muffins are a super flexible way to combine your leftovers into a “new” meal and avoid Thanksgiving burnout.
-The bulk of this recipe is leftover stuffing (dressing), but you can add a variety of other ingredients to the mix and make them your own.
-I used a plain herb stuffing, but you could use cornbread, rice, or practically any type of leftover stuffing you have.
+These great little muffins are a super flexible way to combine your Thanksgiving leftovers into a “new” meal and avoid Thanksgiving burnout.
+The bulk of this recipe is leftover stuffing (dressing), but you can add a variety of other ingredients into the mix and make them your own.
+Here are some other ingredients that would taste awesome in these Leftover Stuffing Muffins:

 - 1 cup chopped turkey or ham